 Thai Massages in Budapest

 Thai massage salons are ubiquitous in Budapest.
-They generally offer quality massages for much lower prices than the bath houses.
+They generally offer quality therapeutic massages for much lower prices compared to Budapest bath houses.
 Bell and I chose to book a 90 minute couples at Kesorn Thai Massage.
 The total cost of that massage was around 25,000 FT, or around $80 USD.
 That’s a significant savings over booking massages at the big spas.

 We visited Gellert Spa on a Friday afternoon and booked the Thai massage in the evening before a scrumptious Hungarian dinner.
 That was a great date day!
 Some Thai massage parlors offer great couples packages, so check a few of their websites and read reviews to find what you’re specifically looking for.